-- Constitutional bone marrow failure abnormalities
+- · Constitutional bone marrow failure abnormalities

-- · Fanconi anemia
+- · Fanconi anaemia

 - Kostmann syndrome

 - · Diamond-Blackfan syndrome

 - Shwachman syndrome

 - Down syndrome (trisomy 21)

-- Neurofibromatosis type 1 (NF1) mutations

 - Trisomy 8 mosaicism (some, but not all cells have an extra copy of chromosome 8)

-- Congenital severe neutropenia
+- · Congenital severe neutropenia

-- Bloom syndrome
+- · Bloom syndrome

-- Noonan syndrome
+- · Noonan syndrome

 - · Dubowitz syndrome

-- · Mitochondria cytopathy
+- Mitochondria cytopathy

-- · Familial MDS or leukemia
+- Familial MDS or leukaemia

-- Idiopathic aplastic anemia

-- Prior chemotherapy (treatment-related MDS)

-There are no known food or agricultural products that cause MDS.
+There are no known foods or agricultural products that cause MDS.
 Children and their families often worry that MDS might be contagious.
 No evidence exists to suggest that a virus causes MDS, and MDS cannot be "transmitted" to loved ones.